-If you are a qualified social worker, this programme enables you to study individual postgraduate modules on a standalone basis as short courses for continuing professional development (CPD), or gain academic credit towards a postgraduate award or towards continuing professional development (CPD).
+If you are a qualified social worker or healthcare professional, this programme enables you to study individual postgraduate modules on a standalone basis as short courses for continuing professional development (CPD), or gain academic credit towards a postgraduate award or towards continuing professional development (CPD).

 This is a flexible approach through which you can develop your skills and knowledge, and gain academic credit towards an Advanced Social Work MA.